shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Step 4: Create a Sencha Cmd Workspace

-On macOS, in a fresh terminal window, go to the SenchaTraining folder and type in the following command:
+On macOS, in a FRESH terminal window, go to the SenchaTraining folder and type in the following command:
 ```
 sencha generate workspace ~/SenchaTraining/
 ```